sergiotarxz/Perl-Wiki-JSON/README.md

     my $structure = $wiki_parser->parse($wiki_string);

 Parses the wiki format into a serializable to JSON or YAML Perl data structure.

+### Return from parse

+The return is an ArrayRef in which each element is either a string or a HashRef.

+HashRefs can be classified by the key type which can be one of these:

+#### hx

+A header to be printed as h1..h6 in HTML, has the following fields:

+hx\_levelA number from 1 to 6 defining the header level.

+outputAn ArrayRef defined by the return from parse.

+#### template

+A template thought for developer defined expansions of how some data shoudl be represented.

+template\_nameThe name of the template.

+outputAn ArrayRef defined by the return from parse.

+#### bold

+A set of elements that must be represented as bold text.

+outputAn ArrayRef defined by the return from parse.

+#### italic

+A set of elements that must be represented as italic text.

+outputAn ArrayRef defined by the return from parse.

+#### bold\_and\_italic

+A set of elements that must be represented as bold and italic text.

+outputAn ArrayRef defined by the return from parse.

+#### unordered\_list

+A bullet point list.

+outputA ArrayRef of HashRefs from the type list\_element.

+#### list\_element

+An element in a list, this element must not appear outside of the output element of a list.

+outputAn ArrayRef defined by the return from parse.

+#### link

+An URL or a link to other Wiki Article.

+linkThe String containing the URL or link to other Wiki Article.

+titleThe text that should be used while showing this URL to point the user where it is going to be directed.

+#### image

+An Image, PDF, or Video.

+linkWhere to find the File.

+captionWhat to show the user if the image is requested to explain to the user what he is seeing.

+optionsUndocumented by the moment.

 # BUGS